December 23, 2025

 A path profile comparing a point cloud and generated terrain grid that used a breakline to flatten the water area and the same grid in the 3D viewer showing the flattened water area and rockier shore.

-Try Global Mapper Pro with a free 14-day trial today!
+Try generating a digital terrain model in Global Mapper Pro today with a free 14-day trial!
 If you have any questions, please contact us!

 Companies using Blue Marble’s geospatial technology